file-format/Docs/en/game/cfg-sourceengine.md

     -   "Dota 2"
 3.  **Features**:

-    -   **Flexibility**: Source Engine is known for its flexibility, allowing developers to create wide range of game genres, from first-person shooters to puzzle games and more.
+    -   **Flexibility**: Source Engine is known for its flexibility allowing developers to create wide range of game genres, from first-person shooters to puzzle games and more.
     -   **Physics**: It includes robust physics engine that enables realistic object interactions and environmental effects.
-    -   **Modding Support**: The engine has strong modding support, which has led to creation of numerous user-generated content and game mods.
+    -   **Modding Support**: The engine has strong modding support which has led to creation of numerous user-generated content and game mods.
-    -   **Multiplayer Capabilities**: Source Engine has been used to develop both single-player and multiplayer games, and it offers extensive networking capabilities for online gameplay.
+    -   **Multiplayer Capabilities**: Source Engine has been used to develop both single-player and multiplayer games and it offers extensive networking capabilities for online gameplay.

-4.  **Graphics**: Over years, Source Engine has received graphical updates to keep up with evolving hardware capabilities.
+4.  **Graphics**: Over years Source Engine has received graphical updates to keep up with evolving hardware capabilities.
 It supports advanced rendering techniques like HDR (High Dynamic Range) lighting and dynamic shadows.

 ## How to open CFG file?

 You have option to open and modify `.cfg` file using text editors like Microsoft Visual Studio Code or any other text editor of your choice.
-These text editors provide user-friendly interface for viewing and editing plain text commands within `.cfg` file, allowing you to customize settings as needed.
+These text editors provide user-friendly interface for viewing and editing plain text commands within `.cfg` file allowing you to customize settings as needed.

 Programs that open or reference CFG files include